PeterCamilleri/mini_term/README.md

 The MiniTerm gem is a simple bit of code that seeks to smooth over the bumps and pot holes encountered when interacting with the console terminal to create console based CLI applications.
-More than most it seeks to eliminate worries about the nasty cross-platform issues encountered between Windows, Linux, and MAC OS-X systems.
+More than most it also seeks to eliminate worries about the nasty cross-platform issues encountered between Windows, Linux, and MAC OS-X systems.

 This code started out its life buried deep within the code of the mini readline gem where it helped that gem do its job.
 A while ago it was realized that the